epfl-ada/ada-2023-project-nada2023/README.md

   - We decided to groups countries in two different ways, first by region (Europe, Middle-East,...) and by language (English, French, Spanish,...).
 - **Movie Metadata**
   - From this file we are using the following columns: `genre`, `release_date`, `languages` & `countries`.
-  - We made sure that their weren't to many missing values for our analysis.
+  - We made sure that there weren't too many missing values for our analysis.
 - **Character Metadata**
-  - From this files we are using the following columns: `actor_gender` & `actor_ethnicity`
+  - From these files we are using the following columns: `actor_gender` & `actor_ethnicity`
-  - For the `actor_gender` columns we used it to compute the percentage of men and woman in each movies.
+  - For the `actor_gender` columns we used it to compute the percentage of men and women in each movies.
 Same reasoning for `actor_ethnicity`

-Then we decided to create a dataframe for each of our question which is ready to be use for our analysis.
+Then we decided to create a dataframe for each of our questions which are ready to be use for our analysis.

-### Step 2: International Success over time
+### Step 2: International Success Over Time
 We will be looking at the evolution of the percentage of the box office in the home country.
 To answer the first part of the question we will mostly use visualization method.
-We will then use ANOVA to see if there's are some genre or coprodution country that outperform the other in given year.
-If any of those occur we will try to map them to big events that accoured in that period.
+We will then use ANOVA to see if there are some genres or coprodution countries that outperform the other in a given year.
+If any of those occur we will try to map them to big events that occured in that period.

-### Step 3: Genre
+### Step 3: Factor Analysis
-Then we will use ANOVA to see difference between genre or between moview that were coproduce or made in a single country or which coprodution works best.

-### Step 4: Production Countries

-### Step 5: Ethnicity

-### Step 6: Gender

-### Step 7: Spoken Languages
+We will use ANOVA to see if in general a certain value of a factor outperforms the others (e.g. having a certain genre, or a specific production country).
+Are there certain values that are better perfoming in our prediefined regions/languages.
+We might use network analysis to see if we can create links between various values using our data, we will also check if the clusters we find are the same as in the previous point.

 ## Proposed timeline:
 ```